Best wood cutting tool to buy first

 Click to expand...

 Awesome advice.
-If you try to make a circular saw do what a reciprocating saw can do, and vice-versa (same with miter saw/table saw/jigsaw), the repair job will be 5x harder and probably not turn out as well.
+Trying to make a circular saw do what a reciprocating saw can do, and vice-versa (same with miter saw/table saw/jigsaw), will make the repair job much harder and probably not turn out well.
 That's if you're lucky.
 Worst case scenario: you could injure yourself.

-Used tools are not that pricey.
-I had a spare Ace Hardware Professional 10" chopsaw that I bought for $70 to build a shed here at my mom's new house.
-Neighbor guy then gave me a Hitachi one, so I sold the Ace one at the flea market for $60.
-Awesome tool and it made building the shed 5x easier.
-It would saw right through 4x4's posts even.
-Guy who bought it is going to build a garage with it.
-It's probably been passed around to 7 or 8 people in its 10 years.
-I would've kept it but I am driving back home to Ohio soon and have no space in my car.
+For those with a tight budget, it's best to buy the Stanley or B&D versions of reciprocating, circular, jig, etc., saws.
+Trying to make one saw do many tasks is not advisable.
+Used tools aren't that expensive either.
+I once had a spare Ace Hardware Professional 10" chopsaw that I bought for $70 to build a shed at my mom's new house.
+A neighbor then gave me a Hitachi one, so I sold the Ace saw at the flea market for $60.
+It was an amazing tool and made building the shed five times easier.
+The guy who bought it is probably using it to build a garage.
+This tool has likely been passed around among seven or eight people in its ten years of use.
+I would have kept it, but I was driving back to Ohio and had no space in my car.

 Explore more: